jacopotagliabue/paas-data-ingestion/README.md

 ### Setting up the infrastructure

-1. Jump into the project folder
+1. [Install Pulumi](https://www.pulumi.com/docs/get-started/install/) on your computer and configure your [Pulumi account](https://www.pulumi.com/docs/reference/cli/pulumi_login/):
     ```sh
-    cd infrastructure
-    ```
-2. [Install Pulumi](https://www.pulumi.com/docs/get-started/install/) on your computer and configure your [Pulumi account](https://www.pulumi.com/docs/reference/cli/pulumi_login/):
-    ```sh
     pulumi login
     ```
-3. Setup the Python venv
+2. Jump into the project folder & setup the python venv
     ```sh
+    cd infrastructure
     make init
     ```
-4. Create a new Pulumi Stack:
+3. Create a new Pulumi Stack:
     ```sh
     pulumi stack init dev
     ```
-5. Configure the new stack with all the required credentials:
+4. Configure the new stack with all the required credentials:
     ```sh
     # AWS
     pulumi config set aws:region <value>